-If you run a small or mid-sized business, your customer data probably sits in multiple places.
+If you run a small or mid-sized business, your customer data likely sits in multiple places.
 Spreadsheets, inboxes, WhatsApp chats, and sometimes even on someone’s phone.
-It feels manageable at first.
-Then leads get missed, follow-ups become inconsistent, and answering “What is our pipeline worth?” becomes guesswork.

 In this guide, we’ll cover: